ICANN Do Whatever I Wants

 after repeated emails to them, was form emails asking for more

-information -- after I very thoroughly documented the abuse
+information — after I very thoroughly documented the

-and the rules against it -- and emails saying they considered
+abuse and the rules against it — and emails saying they

-what GoDaddy did as perfectly acceptable.
-ICANN has been
+considered what GoDaddy did as perfectly acceptable.
+ICANN

-domain name registrar corruption.
-Those Swedes are thick as
+abetting, domain name registrar corruption.
+Those Swedes are

 I waited the two months and finally transferred my domain